-In both of these sentences, the pronoun is clearly replacing its predecessor: Joan and I becomes we, and Bob becomes he.
+In both of these sentences, the personal pronoun is clearly replacing its predecessor: Joan and I become we, and Bob becomes he.
 Let’s look more closely at each group.

 The majority of personal pronouns are replacements for a previous proper noun: a name that clearly identifies someone, somewhere, or something.
 However, there are two words that exist as their own entities because they are the only way to identify the concepts they represent: I and you.

-These words are set apart from the others in their categories because they are their own concepts; there is no other way to identify the persons to whom they refer.
+These first person pronouns are set apart from the others in their categories because they are their own concepts; there is no other way to identify the persons to whom they refer.